Vorkharium/vorkharium.github.io/_posts/2024-11-15-THM-Skynet-Write-up.md

 # Privilege Escalation
 ### Tar Wildcard Expansion SUID Injection
-Enumerating the directory of milesdyson, we found the script backup.sh:
+Enumerating the directory of milesdyson, we found out that there is a script backup.sh containing tar *:

 ```shell
 www-data@skynet:/home/milesdyson/backups$ ls